awsdocs/aws-java-developer-guide/doc_source/creating-clients.rst

                    .build();

-In addition to the configuration options that the synchronous (or sync) client builder supports, the async client allows you to set a custom :java-api:`ExecutorFactory <client/builder/ExecutorFactory>` to change the :classname:`ExecutorService` that the async client uses. :classname:`ExecutorFactory` is a functional interface, so it interoperates with Java 8 lambda expressions and method references.
+In addition to the configuration options that the synchronous (or sync) client builder supports, the async client allows you to set a custom :aws-java-class:`ExecutorFactory <client/builder/ExecutorFactory>` to change the :classname:`ExecutorService` that the async client uses. :classname:`ExecutorFactory` is a functional interface, so it interoperates with Java 8 lambda expressions and method references.